US Auto Workers Union Reaches Tentative Deal With GM - UrduPoint

 US Auto Workers Union Reaches Tentative Deal With GM

-New York, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2023) The US auto workers union has reached tentative agreement with General Motors on a new labor contract Monday, a source close to negotiations told AFP, paving the way to ending a six-week strike on major car manufacturers.
+New York, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2023) The US auto workers union reached a tentative agreement with General Motors on a new labor contract Monday, a source close to negotiations told AFP, paving the way to ending a six-week strike at major car manufacturers.

-The GM deal makes it the final "Big Three" automaker -- after Stellantis and Ford -- to come to a deal with the United Auto Workers (UAW) union.
+The GM deal makes it the final "Big Three" automaker -- after Stellantis and Ford -- to come to a pact with the United Auto Workers (UAW) union.

 The UAW launched the strike on September 15, marking the first simultaneous work stoppage of the three carmakers.